sehHeiden/geospeed/readme.md

 ## [DuckDB](https://duckdb.org/docs/extensions/spatial/overview)

 DuckDB has a spatial extension.
-Although the csv/parquet file readers work well, the tokens to load multiple files at once.
+Although the csv/parquet file readers work well, the tokens are to load multiple files at once.
 But this is not possible with ST_Read for reading spatial data.
 So I use pathlib as with the other frameworks.
-Also geoparquet is not supported for writing.
+Also, geoparquet is not supported for writing.
 So I chose `FlatGeobuf` as the geopackage could not be saved.
 There is no overlay, I have to do all the steps myself.
 So there is a possibility that my solution is suboptimal.

 Writing the data also adds a coordinate system.
 However, the data can be opened with QGIS.